What is an ITE?

 As a foundation, the VEDECOM Institute is governed by a Board of Directors.

-It delegates the Institute’s governance to a bureau of 15 members, chaired by Rémi Bastien.
+The Institute’s governance is delegated to a Board of 15 members, chaired by Tony Jaux.

-It is backed by a Strategic and Scientific Guidance Committee (COSS) and three committees covering VEDECOM’s three fields of research.
-There are four other committees (training, commercialisation of intellectual property, financial management and human resources) completing the governance structure.
+It is backed by a strategic and scientific committee, the Comité d’Orientation Scientifique (COSS) and three committees covering VEDECOM’s three fields of research.
+Four other committees (training, valuation, financial management and human resources) complement the governance structure.